Meet Natalia“When it comes to talking about God, I become brave. I have a voice that needs to be heard.”

 “Am I here because I have to be or because I want to be?”

 Maybe you’ve asked yourself that same question.
 Natalia did.
-As a Salvation Army officer’s (pastor’s) kid growing up in Argentina, she went to church because that’s what pastor’s kids do.
+As a Salvation Army officer’s (pastor’s) kid, she went to church because that’s what pastor’s kids do.
 There came a time, however, when that wasn’t good enough and she had to examine herself to find out what she truly wanted.
 As young adult, Natalia found herself fading away from the church and from God.
 The effects of that really started to show in her attitude.
 “I have always been someone who was very into helping others,” says Natalia, “but I became very cold and unmoved.
 I realized there was a lot of anger in me.”

 Throughout this experience, God has been teaching her about peace and listening.
 “Sometimes we struggle with a lot of thoughts in our mind.
 Our minds are everywhere when we pray, thinking about the 50 different places we need to be.
 I have been trying to exercise a little bit more on being quiet and finding peace in those moments, making those moments with God be a moment of peace and quietness,” says Natalia.
 During these exercises, one song has recently come to mind over and over.
 It says, “Jehovah is Your name, Mighty Warrior, great in battle, Jehovah is Your name.”
 These lines repeat again and again, reminding Natalia that even when the world around us is in turmoil, the battle belongs to God.
 He is mighty and great, and it is in His hands.